Lower Yangtze Mandarin: Ming dynasty

+Qing dynasty

-Jianghuai Mandarin, along with Northern Mandarin, formed the standard for Baihua before and during the Qing dynasty until its replacement by Standard Mandarin.
-Baihua was used by writers all over China, regardless of the dialect spoken.
-Chinese writers who spoke other dialects had to use the grammar and the vocabulary of Jianghuai and Northern Mandarin for the majority of Chinese to understand their writing.
-By contrast, Chinese who did not speak southern dialects would not be able to understand southern dialects in writing.
+Jianghuai Mandarin, along with Northern Mandarin, formed the standard for Baihua before and during the Qing dynasty.
+It was only in the mid-1800s that the northern standard based on the Beijing dialect gained dominance in its influence on the Baihua standard.
+Baihua was used by writers all over China, regardless of the dialect spoken, thus bringing a familiarity with the written norms of Jianghuai Mandarin to readers of vernacular literature across the country.
+Chinese writers who spoke other dialects had to use the grammar and the vocabulary of Jianghuai and Northern Mandarin for the majority of Chinese people to understand their writing.

-Peking opera got its start in parts of Anhui and Hubei that spoke the dialect.
+The origin of Peking opera is associated with the dialect, with many of the mid to late eighteenth century opera troupes entertaining the Qing court in Beijing coming from the provinces of Anhui and Hubei that spoke various dialects, including varieties of Jianghuai Mandarin.
+Additionally, Huangmei opera, from Anqing in Anhui Province, makes substantial use of its local dialect.